 This is what we do.

 We offer environmental and ecological permitting of trees and vegetation management.
-If you’re in a critical area or environmentally sensitiveness area and your county or city requires permits, Peninsula Urban Forestry can walk you through the process of obtaining a permit.
+If you’re in a critical area or environmentally sensitiveness area and your county or city requires permits, Peninsula Environmental Group can walk you through the process of obtaining a permit.
 We provide a turn-key solution with a vegetation management perspective, beginning with consultation, continuing to landscape modification and plant installation, bioengineering, ending with monitoring.

 If you’re unable to remove or trim a tree because of permitting, we can help.
 Currently, we work with planners in Clallam, Jefferson and Kitsap Counties to permit tree/vegetation edits in sensitive areas, such as geohazardous areas, wetlands, shorelines and their buffers.
 We offer individual analysis and reports or can act as the client’s agent and completely walk them through the permit process.

 Information from this page sourced from Salmon Conservation and Restoration – Greening Your Shoreline program.